primera7790/Education_path/README.md

 # global knowledge
 List of mastered blocks of information.
 # Steps
-List of actions taken on the way to completing the main tasks.
+Steps on the way to assimilating large blocks of information.